-CVC PES SICAV may also defer operating expenses or pay expenses (including the fees of the Sponsor or distributions to the Recipients) with Shares, interests in the CVC PES Master, units, shares or interests in any Parallel Entities and/or interests of the relevant Aggregator in order to preserve cash flow for the payment of distributions.
+CVC PES SICAV may also defer operating expenses or pay expenses (including the fees of the Sponsor or distributions to the Recipients) with Shares, interests in CVC PES Master, units, shares or interests in any Parallel Entities and/or interests of the relevant Aggregator in order to preserve cash flow for the payment of distributions.
 The ultimate repayment of these deferred expenses could adversely CVC PES SICAV's operations and reduce the future return on Shareholders' investment in CVC PES SICAV.
-CVC PES SICAV or any CVC PES entity, as applicable may redeem Shares, interests in the CVC PES Master, units, shares or interests in any Parallel Entities and/or interests of the relevant Aggregator from the Sponsor and/or the Recipients, as applicable shortly after issuing such Shares, interests in the CVC PES Master, units, shares or interests in any Parallel Entities and/or interests of the relevant Aggregator as compensation.
-The payment of expenses in Shares, interests in the CVC PES Master, units, shares or interests of the relevant Aggregator as compensation.
-The payment of expenses in Shares, interests in the CVC PES's portfolio of assets.
-There is no guarantee any of CVC PES's operating expenses will be deferred and the Sponsor and Recipients are under no obligation to receive future fees or distributions in Shares, interests in the CVC PES Master, units, shares or interests in any Parallel Entities and/or interests of the relevant Aggregator (as applicable) and may elect to receive such amounts in cash.
+CVC PES SICAV or any CVC PES entity, as applicable may redeem Shares, interests in CVC PES Master, units, shares or interests in any Parallel Entities and/or interests of the relevant Aggregator from the Sponsor and/or the Recipients, as applicable shortly after issuing such Shares, interests in CVC PES Master, units, shares or interests in any Parallel Entities and/or interests of the relevant Aggregator as compensation.
+The payment of expenses in Shares, interests in CVC PES Master, units, shares or interests of the relevant Aggregator will dilute investors' ownership interest in CVC PES's portfolio of assets.
+There is no guarantee any of CVC PES's operating expenses will be deferred and the Sponsor and Recipients are under no obligation to receive future fees or distributions in Shares, interests in CVC PES Master, units, shares or interests in any Parallel Entities and/or interests of the relevant Aggregator (as applicable) and may elect to receive such amounts in cash.